SDGGiesbrecht/Workspace/.github/ISSUE_TEMPLATE/🇨🇦EN Documentation Correction.md

 ---
-name: 'en-CA Bug Report'
+name: '🇨🇦EN Documentation Correction'
-about: 'Report a bug that needs fixing'
+about: 'Report something incorrect or unclear in the documentation'
 title: ''
-labels: '🇬🇧🇺🇸🇨🇦EN, Bug, Needs Investigation'
+labels: '🇬🇧🇺🇸🇨🇦EN, Documentation, Needs Investigation'
 assignees: ''

 ---